Evoong/Huffman/README.md

-# Huffman Coding
+# Huffman Compression

 ![Huffman Tree](https://upload.wikimedia.org/wikipedia/commons/thumb/8/82/Huffman_tree_2.svg/1200px-Huffman_tree_2.svg.png)

 ## Description

-Huffman Coding is a lossless data compression algorithm.
+Huffman is a lossless data compression algorithm.
 The idea is to assign variable-length codes to input characters, with shorter codes assigned to more frequent characters.
 The steps involved in this project include:

 1. **Building a Huffman Tree**: Construct a binary tree where each leaf node represents a character from the input text, and the path from the root to the leaf represents the binary code for that character.
 2. **Encoding**: Convert the input text into a binary string using the Huffman Tree.